Jon-Becker/research/papers/decentralized-insurance/README.md

   - This fallback function builds a staticcall to WyvernExchange.atomicMatch_ , which essentially begins the transfer process from the victim, ``janclarin.eth``, to the attacker, all for a cost of 0 ETH.

-    Since the attacker's contract is calling this function, providing the calldata for both ``calldataBuy``, ``calldataSell``, which came directly from ``msg.data``, we can conclude that this was indeed a targetted phishing attack.
+    Since the attacker's contract is calling this function, providing the calldata for both ``calldataBuy``, ``calldataSell``, which came directly from ``msg.data``, we can conclude that this was indeed a targeted phishing attack.

     The events emitted by this transaction tell the same story: The attacker was able to call WyvernExchange.atomicMatch_ on behalf of the victims, transferring NFTs to himself for a grand total of 0 ETH.